 The Structural Strength Method

-Most people try to force strength through a body that has not been fully built yet.
-They chase heavier weights before developing the muscle, connective tissue, joint stability, and balance required to support those loads.
+Most people try to force strength through a body that hasn’t been fully built yet.
+They chase heavier weights before they’ve developed the muscle, connective tissue, joint stability, and balance required to support those loads.
+That approach eventually leads to stalled progress, chronic pain, or injury.
+The Structural Strength Method reverses that.
+Instead of chasing strength first, it builds the structure that lets strength exist and express itself safely.
+When the structure improves, the strength follows.

 The Core Principle

+The structure sets the limit of your strength.
 The nervous system can only produce force through the physical structures of the body.
 Muscles contract.
-Tendons transmit force.
-Joints stabilize movement.
-Bones and connective tissues absorb load.
+Tendons transmit the force.
+Joints stabilize the movement.
+Bones and connective tissues absorb the load.
+If those structures aren’t prepared, the body will either limit your output or break down under the stress when you push it to its limits.

 The Four Elements of Structural Strength